 Pre heat oven to 180C/350F/Gas 4/Fan 160C

-Pop all the ingredients into a mixing bowl and whisk together (electric hand whisk is perfect for this) for about 3 minutes until smooth and light in colour.
-Transfer the mixture between the 2 cake tins and smooth out.
+Pop all the ingredients into a large mixing bowl and whisk together (electric hand whisk is perfect for this) until the mixture becomes nice and smooth and light in colour.

-Place in preheated oven and bake for approximately 25/30 minutes – fairy cakes would take 15/20 minutes – Check the cake by gentle pressing the top if springy to touch its done.
-If still a little wobbly give it a bit longer.
+Check the cake is done, by gentle pressing the top.
+If it’s springy to touch it’s done.
+If still a bit wobbly give it a little longer.

-Remove them from the oven and allow to cool for about 10 minutes and then turn them out onto a wire rack.
+Remove the cakes from the oven and allow to cool for about 10 minutes, before turning them out onto a cooling rack.

-Once cold, fill with whatever gluten free filling that takes your fancy.
-Today, I’ve gone for buttercream, raspberry jam, and then breaking the tradition of caster sugar a generous dusting of icing sugar!
+Once cold, fill with whatever takes your fancy.
+Today, I’ve gone for buttercream (recipe below), raspberry jam, and then breaking the tradition of caster sugar a generous dusting of icing sugar!

 175g (6oz) sifted icing sugar